On this page

 Undergraduate honours theses are not available in the Library.
 Some departments (e.g. English) keep bound honours essays in the department office.
 In some cases, the only possibility for finding an honours essay may be to contact the author or the faculty supervisor.

-- To locate a newly submitted thesis (awaiting auditing), search the Thesis Registration System.
+- To locate a newly submitted thesis or project (awaiting auditing), search the Thesis Registration System.

-- To locate SFU theses, dissertations, and projects, search SFU's Research Repository, Summit.
+- To locate SFU theses and projects, search SFU's Research Repository, Summit.

 - For theses between 1998 and 2002 search either Dissertations and Theses Abstracts and Index or Theses Canada.